skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 are scattered in with them as well.
 Thordek dumps these items into his pack.

-Skeeve and Eomer approach the coffin.
+Skeeve and Eomier approach the coffin.
 Everyone else stands back.
 Skeeve explains that he suspects that the magical sphere probably keeps the chains locked.
 They all suspect that taking the sphere will open all of the coffins they have passed.
 They talk about what kind of